Albert Orgeron, Gravois, Kenneth

 |Roundup PowerMAX II||5.3||5.3 to 7.4||4 to 12|

 Rainfall less than six hours after application may reduce sugarcane response to glyphosate.
-The low use rate of glyphosate, when applied as a sugarcane ripener, results in a lower than ideal concentration of surfactant in the spray solution.
-This lower amount of surfactant may not provide the rain-fastening properties obtained when these formulations are applied at much higher herbicidal rates.
-Add a nonionic surfactant (0.25% by volume) only if rainfall is likely with six hours of application.
-Try to avoid ripener applications if rainfall is imminent.
+The low use rate of Roundup PowerMAX 3, when applied as a sugarcane ripener, results in a lower than ideal concentration of surfactant in the spray solution.
+This lower amount of surfactant may not provide the rain-fastening properties obtained when this formulation is applied at much higher herbicidal rates.
+Add a compatible nonionic surfactant (0.25% by volume) only if rainfall is likely with six hours of application.
+Avoid ripener applications if rainfall is imminent.

 Lodging in cane is common during the time ripeners are being applied.
 For best results, apply glyphosate to erect cane.
 If cane is recently lodged, allow sufficient time (seven to 10 days) for the cane to erect itself before ripener application.